CarsonSun2207/Travas_Pro/README.md

         - Detect whether the message is entering or exiting.
     - `Trafficsig`
         - Generate the traffic light signal.
+    - `CppThread`
+        - Create a thread wrapper for future use

 - Flow Chart
     - Server